Vyral/bud-gragg/_posts/2019-03-04-an-update-for-home-sellers.md

 {% include pullquote.html %}

 There’s still more demand than there is supply, but multiple-offer situations will no longer be the norm, and there will likely be fewer sales overall.
-Depending on interest rates, demand could change in either direction. **As of now, though, buyers and sellers still have some good opportunities in the market**.&nbsp;
+Depending on interest rates, demand could change in either direction. **As of now, though, buyers and sellers still have some good opportunities in the market**.

 If you have any questions or would like further information, feel free to reach out to me.
 I look forward to hearing from you soon.